albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `In-Progress`
     -   **Description:** Addressed an issue where racing conditions on the elp0 semaphore could lead to unpredictable behavior and system instability.
 This fix partially mitigates these conditions to improve system reliability.

+-   **ID:** `CORE-BUG-010`
+    -   **Title:** Refine content filtering, adjust search threshold, and remove derogatory terminology.
+    -   **Status:** `Resolved`
+    -   **Description:** This fix addresses several issues.
+Firstly, it partially improves the categorization of problematic inputs.
+Secondly, the threshold for the fuzzy logic search has been readjusted for better performance.
+Lastly, specific derogatory terms have been removed from the system's vocabulary to align with ethical guidelines.

 ### Refactors

 -   **ID:** `CORE-REFACTOR-007`